cu-mkp/sandbox/docs/Chaillard_final-report.md

 ## Sentence Embeddings Using Machine Learning

 The third task was to create sentence embeddings using a machine learning approach.
 For that, I used a pretrained ELMo model found on tensorflow_hub.
 ELMo generates a 1024 dimensions vector for each sentence.
 I then used PCA and t-SNE to reduce these dimensions to 2 and plotted that in an html file.
 All these files can be found in the [sentence_encode directory](https://github.com/cu-mkp/manuscript-object/tree/v1.0-danachaillard/Sentence_encode).
 I also created a graph where two categories are plotted in different colors.
-It is called sentence_encode_dual.
+It is called [sentence_encode_dual](Sentence_encode_dual.html).

+_See the [Jupyter Notebook](https://nbviewer.jupyter.org/github/cu-mkp/manuscript-object/blob/5abf324616dc9f6d3eb93301c3035b8da6c48861/Elmo_contextual_embeddings.ipynb) which generates these graphs._